Calcifer777/learn-gcp/notes/website/docs/databases/04-firestore.md

 - Like JSON objects, but with extra data types and limited in size to 1 MB

+#### Time-to-live Policies

+- Automatically remove stale data **at the document level** from your databases.
+- A TTL policy designates a given field as the expiration time for documents in a given collection group.

 ### Collections

 - Containers for documents